 Also ensure that any liquid you apply is not going to drip through into the room below.
-Once you have done that make up a gallon of my rat urine odor removal formulation and treat the area by dosing with a heavy spray application (DO NOT BREATHE IT IN AND WEAR A MASK IN ENCLOSED SPACES)
+Once you have done that make up a gallon of my rat urine odor removal formulation and treat the area by applying the product.

 Step No Three

 Investigate the sprayed areas and see how much foaming is present.
 This will indicate the levels of the contamination’s i.e minor equals light foaming and serious is indicated by heavy white foaming.